cnslab-network-security/homework1/task1/README.md

 ## Requirement

 The `task1` directory has `echo_server.py` and `echo_client.py` where some code snippets are already written.
-Fill the rest of the code where the `TODO:` is commented in order to make them working properly.
+Fill the rest of the code where the `TODO:` is commented in order to make them work properly.

 If you write code properly, the programs will be working as follows: